Medishare Insurance: Christian Healthcare in 2026

 The spiritual component isn't just window dressing – members are expected to pray for each other and live according to Christian principles.
 This includes maintaining healthy lifestyles and avoiding certain behaviors like smoking or excessive drinking.

 Medishare offers several program options to fit different needs and budgets.
-While exact pricing varies based on your location, age, and family composition, here's what you can generally expect:
+While exact pricing varies based on your location, age, and family composition, here's what you can generally expect in 2026:

 Medishare Basic provides more limited coverage at lower monthly costs, making it attractive for healthy individuals or families primarily seeking catastrophic protection.

-The beauty of the AUA system is its flexibility.
-Choose a higher AUA (like $10,500) and you'll pay lower monthly contributions – perfect if you're generally healthy and want protection against major medical events.
+The beauty of the AHP system is its flexibility.
+Choose a higher AHP (like $12,000) and you'll pay lower monthly contributions – perfect if you're generally healthy and want protection against major medical events.
 Prefer lower out-of-pocket costs?
-Select a lower AUA with higher monthly contributions.
+Select a lower AHP with higher monthly contributions.

 What Medical Expenses Does Medishare Cover?

 Medishare shares costs for most standard medical needs, but there are important limitations to understand.
+Members have access to over one million providers through the extensive PHCS PPO network nationwide.
 Covered expenses typically include:

 - Emergency room visits and urgent care